lorezvn/myTree/README.md

+# myTree

-myTree is a re-implementation of the linux tree command.
+This repository contains the basic structure of the myTree command (a re-implementation of the linux tree command).